106AbdulBasit/DeepMind-x-UCL-Reinforcement-Learning-Course-2015-by-David-Silver-Learning/README.md

 - **REWARD**
 - A reward Rt is a scalar feedback signal
+  - Ultmately you have to pick an anction among the action , you have to weights the situation so it alwayas a conversion into a scalar view
 - Basically a number, sum the rewards
 - Indicates how well agent is doing at step t
 - The agent's job is to maximise cumulative reward